joehallissey/documentation/source/content/guides/jira.md

 4. Check the address used in the last step for an email from Atlassian.
 The username is provided here.
 Click the **Set my password** button and follow prompts to set the machine user's password.

+5. Once your account has beeen activated, click on the circle image in the top right corner, then click **Account Settings**.
+On the next page, click **security**, then **Create and manage API tokens**, about halfway down the page.

+6. On the next page, click **Create API Token** and choose a clear label, such as `Pantheon`.
+Your new API token will appear.
+Save it as securily as a password.
+This token will be used in place of your Jira password for the `jira_pass` value below.

 ## Securely Store User Credentials on Pantheon
 Next, we need to provide Pantheon with the credentials for our new machine user.
 We'll securely store these values in the [private path](/private-paths/#private-path-for-files) of Pantheon's filesystem.